Before You Go

 The Day of Your Trip

 Meet at 10 AM at the Angler’s Klamath River Resort Inn in Happy Camp, where your OARS trip leader will hand out waterproof bags so you may repack your gear for the river.
-Once packed, we will drive via shuttle to the put-in where the guides will provide a safety orientation before we board rafts and inflatable kayaks to take on the rapids.
+Once packed you will drive to the put-in where the guides will provide a safety orientation before we board rafts and inflatable kayaks to take on the rapids.
+Your vehicle will be shuttled back to the Inn.

 By late afternoon, we’ll reach our camp.
 As the guides set up the kitchen and begin preparing a sumptuous dinner, there will be time to set up your individual tent site, get to know your travel mates, fish, swim, and play.